saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/function.md

 ### Defining a Function

-Here is a simple example of a function in Rust:

 ```rust
 fn main() {
     println!("Hello, world!");
 }
 ```

-In this example, `main` is a special function that serves as the entry point of a Rust program.
+`main` is a special function that serves as the entry point of a Rust program.

 ### Function Parameters

 Functions can take parameters, which are specified in the parentheses after the function name.
-Here is an example:

 ```rust
 fn greet(name: &str) {